musedata/corelli/README.md

 ## op?/musedata

-The op?/MuseData directories contains stage-2 (notation-level) MuseData files for the Corelli works.
-One file contains all parts for a single movement (72 works containing 299 total movements).
+The `op?/MuseData` directories contain "stage-2" (notation-level)
+MuseData files for the Corelli works.
+One file contains all parts for a single movement (72 works containing 299 total movements), and often contains `mchan` files for preparing MIDI files as well as individual part files when there are also combined part file(s) for the graphical score.

 Files in this directory can be converted to PostScript files with the [muse2ps](http://muse2ps.ccarh.org) command-line utility, or